asifayyub/demo/Readme.md

-Setting up GIT in mac
+Setting up GIT in mac!